Shanghai Air Pollution

 The key plan to tackle Shanghai air pollution was unveiled by the local government in October of that year.
 Known as The Shanghai Clean Air Action Plan, it set the goal of reducing annual average PM 2.5 density in Shanghai by 20 percent from the 2012 base year by 2017.

-In this article, we shall take a look at the Shanghai air pollution situation in 2015, and the steps adopted by the local authorities to improve Shanghai air quality in late 2014, 2015 and early 2016.
+In this article, we shall take a look at the composition of Shanghai air pollution, the air pollution situation from 2014 to early 2016, and the measures adopted by the Shanghai government to reduce air pollution during this period.

 Composition of Shanghai Air Pollution

 According to a report from July 2014 Shanghai air pollution is composed of:

 - vehicle and factory emissions: 50 percent